yosefham/ActorModel.Orleans/Readme.md

 3. Run the server app.
 4. Run the client Api.
 5. perform different calls with some bids.
-6. double check that the state is saved and updated from `orleansstorage` table.
+6. double check that the state is saved and updated in `orleansstorage` table.